anomaly/lab-tf-linode/GUIDE.md

 ### Provisioning a Kubernetes Cluster

-The central aim of using a tool like `Terraform`
+The central aim of using a tool like `Terraform` is to describe the

 ```